saucecontrol/Compact-ICC-Profiles/readme.md

 #### Max-Compatibility

 These profiles have the red Z value nudged up to 0, with adjustments made to the other colors to compensate and restore balance.
-Use these if you're not sure of compatibility or if you are displaying the images in a web browser.
+Use these if you're not sure of compatibility or if the images are intended to be displayed in a web browser.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|